momentum-mod/docs/_posts/guides/2021-07-01-guide_using-portals.md

 - `Linked Partner` - The name of the other `linked_portal_door` to create a portal with
 - `Half-Width` - The distance in Hammer Units to either side of the entity.
 This will determine how wide the portal is on compilation.
 - `Half-Height` - The distance in Hammer Units above and below the entity.
 This will determine how tall the portal is on compilation.
+- `Static Portal` - Whether or not VRAD can cast light through the portal, consequentially meaning the portal never moves or toggles off.
 - `Start Active` - Whether or not this portal will be active as soon as the map loads.
 If set to false, an input from another entity is required to make the portal functional.

 <div class="notice--info">